danielmichaels/danielms/content/retrospectives/2021/06/index.md

 10 minutes or so by [@theSamParr](https://twitter.com/theSamParr) on how he became so confident.
 Spoiler, it was a *choice* - a learned behavior.
 I loved how he explained it and have been telling a lot of friends to give it a listen.

 Also, my mate just dropped a couple of clips on youtube from his holiday to New Zealand before our recent (silly) lockdowns here in Australia.
-He's got a quirky style but makes me laugh and sometimes cringe!
+He's got a quirky style but makes me laugh and sometimes cringe.
 [PeskyPas] if you want to watch.

 ## Wrap up